VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

-Of course, your current working directory have a different name.
+Of course, your current working directory will have a different name.
 Generally, I would recommend setting up a folder for each project you are working on and then using that folder as your working directory.
 This saves you the time of typing in absolute paths and prevents you from accidentally storing files somewhere, where you need to look for them or accidentally overwrite something (again, R will not warn you, if a file already exists).
 You can set your working directory by using